A New Litter From Tekla Coming.

 All of you who follow the site and are waiting for pups know that we had been planning a litter with her mother Kamp and Takoda.
 I started planning that litter in 2011.
 We were unsuccessful in getting that mating for various reasons.
 I had mentioned that I potentially was going to use Takoda, and that is exactly what I did.

 I am entirely confident the old boy was still sound, and that she has caught.
-It was very recent, the 14th/15th September time frame, so in a month I will know without doubt, although I am confident she caught.
+It was very recent, the 14th/15th September time frame, so some time has passed and I can see the belly and I am confident she caught.
 Takoda as old as he may be, has never failed us.

 So this particular litter is an extremely special set of pups, no doubt about that.
-As anyone who reads through this site knows, I believe Takoda to be the very best Elkhound pretty much anyway.
+As anyone who reads through this site knows, I believe Takoda to be the very best Elkhound pretty much anywhere.
 So we will be selecting a new brother for Jaegar from this litter, and a new sister to Tora from this litter.
-The folks that are on the list, starting with the first deposit of course as always then following through with pup selections for them, depending on how many, gender, etc.
+The folks that are on the list, starting with the first deposit of course as always then following through with pup selections for them, depending on how many, gender, etc. Takoda is shown with Aina his little Swedish sidekick on a hike with me in the high country October 23rd.
+He still travels with ease, covers ground like no one else, however Aina, she is right with him now.
+She is almost the same size.
+But overall for his age he is extremely well conditioned.
+We were roughly 4500 to 4700 feet, took us quite a few hours, 8.2 kilometers round trip hike give or take, with 4 or more of those steeply uphill.
+Takoda of course had sired his first litter on the ground in October 25th, 2008.

 Kamp was planned to have a litter in August time but we delayed it